darkrelics/eidolon-engine/documentation/lambda-functions.md

 ## Current Implementation Status

-The Incremental mode currently supports:
+All Lambda functions are fully implemented and working:

-- User login and account creation (via Cognito)
+- User login and account creation (via Cognito) ✓
-- Account validation
+- Account validation ✓
-- Account deletion (though the Lambda is inefficient)
+- Account deletion with complete data cleanup ✓
-- Listing characters
+- Listing characters ✓
-- Character creation UI (but backend Lambda has issues)
+- Character creation with name validation ✓

-Known issues:
+- Character retrieval with active segments ✓

-- Character creation Lambda expects an optional bloom filter file for restricted names (missing file is logged but doesn't break functionality)
+- Character deletion ✓
-- Character deletion Lambda implementation status unclear
+- Archetype listing ✓

-- Account deletion Lambda works but needs optimization for efficiency
+The bloom filter for restricted character names is properly loaded and functional.

 ## Structure